IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     To create this key, follow the <a href="https://github.ibm.com/alchemy-registry/image-iam/blob/master/obtaining_entitlement.md" target="_blank">instructions here</a> to create or retrieve your existing entitlement key.

-    Once you locate your existing key or create a new key continue to the next step.
+    After locating your existing key or creating a new key, continue to the next step.

 23. Copy the **production entitlement key**.

     ![](_attachments/copyEntitlementKey.png)

-24. Using the command below in your command prompt or terminal window, set an environment variable with your **production entitlement key** and then create a pull secret for the container registry.
+24. Using the following command in your command prompt or terminal window, set an environment variable with your **production entitlement key** and then create a pull secret for the Container Registry.

     Substitute your **production entitlement key** for the **<entitlement key\>** string.